Carrots Grown in Barrels

 Now I’m not growing as a business, but it goes to show that even on a ‘cheap’ staple vegetable you can save a lot of money by growing your own.
 That’s without even thinking of the lack of ‘food miles’ and carbon footprints.

 Each barrel slice has about 3 square feet of area, which is hardly anything.
 Even the smallest garden has room for a couple of large pots.
-Using a patio planter stand like this one from Harrod Horticulture that my daughter uses on her small patio you can make a significant contribution to your food supply.
+Using a patio planter stand like this one that my daughter uses on her small patio you can make a significant contribution to your food supply.
 So long as the chickens don’t get onto the patio, that is!

 If you don’t fancy paying out for purpose made racking, then I suppose you could knock something up from scrap wood to hold some pots and troughs.
 Incidentally, rather than pay a fortune for large pots, ask in supermarkets that sell flowers if they have any of the pots they come in for sale.
 A few minutes drilling holes in the base and you’ve some good large plant pots.